There are many factors that influence how big adult bearded dragons get.

 Bearded Dragon Growth Rate

 Baby bearded dragons have an extremely accelerated growth phase.
-Their size will increase quickly from three to eight inches within their first three months of age.
+Their size will increase quickly from three to eleven inches within their first three months of age.

 You should expect them to grow two inches per month and gain 10 to 50 grams each month.